rayduch/The-moral-cost-of-lying/README.md

  - "Dach_Solaz_Multivariate_Laroze.R", replication code for table 4, figure 4, and appendix material.
  - "Duch_Solaz_Laroze_figures.R", replication code for other figures in the text.

+Instructions:
+ The instructions for the different treatments are included in each of the folders.
+Within each treatment there were different sessions that varied with regards to the level of taxation (from 10-40%) and audit rate (0-100%).
+The instructions for each of these variations are the same and only vary with regards to the level of taxation and audit that was, correctly, informed.

 Manuscript:
  - PDF of the manuscript
  - Original .tex of the manuscript.